Avanti-Software/api-docs/docs/Getting-Started-Clients.md

 # Getting Started on the API

 Before your API developer can get started leveraging Avanti’s API, there are a couple of steps you’ll need to complete.
-Regardless of whether you’re using an API developer you have on staff or using a third-party, this setup is the same.
+Regardless of whether an API developer you have on staff or a third-party is creating the integration, this setup is the same.
 - Decide which Avanti Endpoint would work for your integration.
 - Grant access in Avanti for API.
 - Provide your API developer or the API third-party with the credentials they need.